 The Commission provides blue recycling bags for commercial businesses to recycle paper products.
 The businesses can work with their contracted hauler about pickup or deliver the bags directly to the recycling center.

 Local haulers providing this service in Carroll County include Ray's Refuse Service, 712-792-4071 and Carroll Refuse Service, 712-792-0101.
 If you need information outside of Carroll County, call 712-792-5001.

 Appliances include washing machines, stoves, clothes dryers, microwaves, dehumidifiers, air conditioners, furnaces, refrigerators, and freezers.
 The Commission has a contract with Quandt Auto Salvage who comes and picks up the appliances and demanufactures them according to Iowa's regulations.
 After the appliances are demanufactured, the scrap metal is sold to a salvage yard.
-Cost for disposal is $10 per appliance.
+The cost of disposal is $10 per appliance.

 The Commission has an area designated for grass and leaves.
 All grass and leaves must be emptied out of the bags and the bags taken home and reused or put in the garbage.
 There is no cost for disposal of grass and leaves.

-Cost of recycling any size monitors, TV's, or laptop's is $10.00 per item from either businesses or residents.
-Printers, fax machines, stereo equipment, VCR's, hard drives, copiers, keyboards, mouse and the cables are free.
+The cost of recycling any size monitors, TVs, or laptops is $10.00 per item from either businesses or residents.
+Printers, fax machines, stereo equipment, VCR's, hard drives, copiers, keyboards, mouse, and cables are free.

-All electric waste shall be delivered to the recycling center for recycling.
+All electronic waste shall be delivered to the recycling center for recycling.